cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_leaderboard.md

 ignite scaffold chain leaderboard --no-module
 ```

-Again, you can include a leaderboard module with IBC enabled in it:
+Again, you can include an IBC-enabled leaderboard module in it:

 ```bash
 ignite scaffold module leaderboard --ibc